Lynne Stone

 I try to convey my delight in Australia's native plants by creating realistic models using machine embroidery.
 I build the three-dimensional pieces from fine wire and organza, heavily machine stitched with white rayon and/or polyester threads.
 These are then painted with dye and restitched with hand-dyed threads to add veins and special features.
 The detail of the piece is important - its myriad colours, the emerging flowers and leaves, and marks of insect damage etc. Each new specimen demands new techniques, and each new technique presents new problems and new solutions.

-Click on Embroidery to find out more about how the pieces are made
+Click on Embroidery techniques to find out more about how the pieces are made

-Click on Embroidery Photos to view some examples of my work.
+Click on Work to view some examples of my work

 lynnephoto.jpg